 ask for contact details of hostels, night shelters, refuges and bed and breakfasts.

-give you a section 21 or section 8 notice
+give you a Section 8 notice

 apply to the court for a warrant of possession if you haven't left by the date on the possession order.